Restaurant Operation Trends

 Buying local and growing your own foods are also top trends.
 Consumers are increasingly aware of where their food is coming from and featuring local foods on your menu is a great way to capitalize on the current trend as well as help out your local farmers.
 Many restaurants are going beyond buying local to growing their own.
 Even if you don’t have the space or inclination to grow your own vegetables, there are plenty of farmers who do.

 Public Health Concerns

 Now more than ever, restaurants are being pressured to create healthier meals with smaller portions.
-Americans are overweight and plagued by chronic disease such as diabetes.
+Americans are overweight and plagued by chronic diseases such as diabetes.
 In response to public demand, many restaurants now offer smaller portion sizes and healthier food options on their regular menu.
 Children’s menus, too, are getting a healthy make-over.